PayString/rfcs/payid/src/spec/payid-discovery.md

 ## Hosted PayID Discovery Services
 As with most services provided on the Internet, it is possible for a domain owner to utilize "hosted" WebFinger services.
-Consult section 7 of [RFC7033][] for considerations that could apply to both "manual" and "automated" PayID Discovery when hosted by a third-party.
+Consult section 7 of [RFC7033][] for considerations that could apply to both "fallback" and "interactive" PayID Discovery when hosted by a third-party.

 ## Cross-Origin Resource Sharing (CORS)
 PayID Discovery resources might not be accessible from a web browser due to "Same-Origin" policies.
-See section 5 of [RFC7033][] for CORS considerations that apply to both "manual" and "automated" PayID Discovery modes.
+See section 5 of [RFC7033][] for CORS considerations that apply to both "fallback" and "interactive" PayID Discovery modes.

 ## Access Control
 As with all web resources, access to the PayID Discovery resource could require authentication.
-See section 6 of [RFC7033][] for Access Control considerations that could apply to both "manual" and "automated" PayID Discovery modes.
+See section 6 of [RFC7033][] for Access Control considerations that could apply to both "fallback" and "interactive" PayID Discovery modes.

 # IANA Considerations